Support Empowerment Artists and Creatives

 Empowerment Avenue writers also have access to resources beyond one-on-one volunteer support.
 We provide funding for supplies like stamps and books, send them outside media including news articles, newsletters and magazines, and connect them to editors and publishers seeking to work with incarcerated people.

-*Writing for Liberation does not currently have an open application process.
-We recruit writers who have already begun publishing their work.
+*** EA's Writing for Liberation program does not currently have an open application process.
+We recruit writers on a selective basis for those who have already begun publishing their work.